Ascophyllum

-Ascophyllum nodosum is a large, common cold water seaweed or brown alga (Phaeophyceae) in the family Fucaceae, being the only species in the genus Ascophyllum.
-It is a seaweed that grows only in the northern Atlantic Ocean, also known in localities as feamainn bhuí, rockweed, Norwegian kelp, knotted kelp, knotted wrack or egg wrack.
-It is common on the north-western coast of Europe (from the White Sea to Portugal) including east Greenland and the north-eastern coast of North America, its range further south of these latitudes being limited by warmer ocean waters.
+Ascophyllum nodosum is a large, common cold water seaweed or brown alga (Phaeophyceae) in the family Fucaceae.
+Its common names include knotted wrack, egg wrack, feamainn bhuí, rockweed, knotted kelp and Norwegian kelp.
+It grows only in the northern Atlantic Ocean, along the north-western coast of Europe (from the White Sea to Portugal) including east Greenland and the north-eastern coast of North America.
+Its range further south of these latitudes is limited by warmer ocean waters.
+It dominates the intertidal zone.
+Ascophyllum nodosum has been used numerous times in scientific research and has even been found to benefit humans through consumption.

+Scientific name history

+Ascophyllum nodosum is the only species in the genus Ascophyllum.
+The original name (basionym) was Fucus nodosus Linnaeus 1753.
+The species was transferred to the genus Ascophyllum (as Ascophylla) by Stackhouse (Papenfuss 1950), under the name Ascophyllum laevigata (Guiry and Guiry 2020).
+The combination Ascophyllum nodosum was made by Le Jolis (1863).

 Description

 Ascophyllum nodosum has long tough and leathery fronds, irregularly dichotomously branched fronds with large, egg-shaped air bladders set in series at regular intervals along the fronds and not stalked.
+The air bladders create a way for fronds broken by wave exposure or other causes to be dispersed and regrow in other areas.
+While the fronds can reach up to 2 m, the length depends on wave exposure: the length increases with water velocity until a certain point, then decreases as waves become more intense.
 The fronds can reach 2 m in length and are attached by a holdfast to rocks and boulders.
+In rare cases, the fronds can reach 6m long.
 The fronds are olive-green, olive-brown in color and somewhat compressed, but without a midrib.
+Young shoots are yellow, however darken with age.

 Reproduction

-Its life history is of one diploid plant and gametes.
-Each individual plant is either male or female.
+Each individual plant is dioecious, either male or female.
 The gametes are produced in the spring in conceptacles embedded in yellowish receptacles on short branches.
+A year after the plant is fertilized and forms a zygote, the first frond grows, and at the beginning of year 2, an air bladder forms, which creates a way to age the plants.

 Varieties and forms

-Several different varieties and forms of this species have been described.
+Several different varieties and forms of this species have been described, including the two below.